 How to Grow Okra – The Requirements

 Okra requires sufficient water especially during the warm months of summer.
-The watering requirements are so easy just apply about an inch of water weekly.
+Okra does only requires about an inch of water weekly.
 You can water it at the same time as other plants.
 Simply concentrate at the base and water gently so as not to wash the soil off.
 Do not water the leaves of the plants because it can be a breeding spot for fungi.
 It is an excellent plan to water in early in the morning, that way the afternoon sunlight will dry any leftover water that was not absorbed.

-Ideal soil requirements are fertile and well-drained with near neutral pH.
-The soil pH should range between 6.5 and 7.0, though, the plant can tolerate soils with pH of 7.6.
+Ideal soil requirements are fertile and well-drained with near-neutral pH.
+The soil pH should range between 6.5 and 7.0, though, the plant can tolerate soils with a pH of 7.6.
 The soil should be warmed between 65° to 70°F. It must be in rich, well-drained soil with sufficient light.

 Okra thrives in full sunshine or partial shade so they are ideal for growing in greenhouse kits.
 It simply won’t bear plentiful seed pods without abundant sunlight.
 It weakens and becomes exposed to bugs and diseases if it is too cold or s, even for a quick period of time.